-2. Plan
+Plan

-In consultation with the parents and the pupil, the teacher and the SENDCO will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.
+In consultation with the parents and the pupil, the teacher and the SENCO will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.

 All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
-This information will be recorded on our SEN register and will be made accessible to staff in a My Support Plan.
+This information will be recorded on our SEN register and will be made accessible to staff in a 1 page profile.

 Parents will be fully aware of the planned support and interventions, and may be asked to reinforce or contribute to progress at home.

-3. Do
+Do